lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/README.md

 ### MFT

-`src_code/MFT/` contains modules for that are used for the mean-field analyses of the clustered network model.
+`src_code/MFT/` contains modules that are used for the mean-field analyses of the clustered network model.

 #### data_analysis